 - Violent and Suicidal thoughts

-Stress is often characterized by the feeling of getting overwhelmed.
+The feeling of getting overwhelmed often characterises stress.
 It may be because your capacity to cope is stretched out of its limits.
-It may be that you have been dealing with pressure for far too long and you reached a breaking point.
-While some stress is good to help you fulfil your day-to-day tasks, too much of it can leave you exhausted and it could even affect your physical health.
+It may be that you have been dealing with pressure for far too long, and you reached a breaking point.
+While some stress is good to help you fulfil your day-to-day tasks, too much of it can leave you exhausted, and it could even affect your physical health.

 Symptoms of stress may include: